Dobrada (food)

 Dobrada (in Portugal) or dobradinha (in Brazil) is a traditional Portuguese and Brazilian dish made from a cow's flat white stomach lining commonly flavoured with paprika, tomato paste, onion, garlic, clove and red pepper paste.
 Usually, decorated with green onion and mint.
-The adding of sliced carrots and butter beans are essential as well.
+Sliced carrots and butter beans are essential as well.
 White rice is often served alongside this dish, especially in the city of Porto where it is called tripas à moda do Porto.

 Origin

 The dish originated in Porto, in northern Portugal, where it is called dobrada or tripas—people from Porto are nicknamed tripeiros.
 It has been a traditional Portuguese dish since the 15th century, and became also traditional in Brazil.

 In popular culture

 It was the theme of Fernando Pessoa's poem "Dobrada à moda do Porto".

 The joke website of the UK Tripe Marketing Board featured the dish on its series of 2014 World Cup recipe cards.